edwingeng/wuid/README.md

 # Overview
+- WUID is a unique number generator, not a UUID implementation.
+- WUID is **100** times faster than UUID and **4600** times faster than generating unique numbers with Redis.
-WUID is NOT a UUID implementation.
-It generates 'unique' 64-bit integers in sequence.
+- WUID generates unique 64-bit integers in sequence.
 The high 24 bits are loaded from a data source.
 By now, Redis, MySQL, and MongoDB are supported.

 # Benchmarks
 ```